 It's a campus tradition to give every freshman a penny at the start of his or her CNU career.
 On graduation day, each student throws the same penny into the Geese Fountain on Saunders Plaza.
 Come continue the tradition and start new traditions of your own!

 On Jan.
 1, 2012, the Marching Captains represented CNU in the world-renowned London New Year's Day Parade.
 The 2012 New Year's Day Parade was one of the most exciting parades in Great Britain's history, celebrating the Queen's Diamond Jubilee and the beginning of London's Olympic year.

 Extra Syrup, President Trible

 Each fall, we hold a pancake dinner the Sunday before exam week.
-Faculty, staff and even our President, Mr. Trible, and his wife serve students pancakes, with all of the proceeds benefiting Toys for Tots.
+Faculty, staff, and even President Trible and his wife, serve students pancakes, with all of the proceeds benefiting Toys for Tots.